cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-2-forcast-wrong-video-2.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: pjBsOFUNN34
 ---
-This second part of why forecast is always  wrong extends the discussion to examples concerning demand forecasts.
+This second part of "why forecast is 'always' wrong" extends the discussion to examples concerning demand forecasts.